 2) The aesthetic challenge

 Power plants are, for the most part, out of sight.
 Wind turbines, on the other hand, often become part of the landscape and change the viewshed, and while some enjoy the appearance of wind turbines, others are concerned about the aesthetic, as well as the potential sound of the turbines.
+The good news is that most wind turbines are quieter than a regular conversation, only hitting around the 40 decibels mark, which is less than an average soundscape outside during the day with conversations and the hustle and bustle of daily city commuting.

 3) The environmental impact